-So how exactly how do you get rid of that non desired fat?
-Well, first, it’s absolutely IMPERATIVE that you start to reduce your calorie intake.
-To burn fat, you must consume fewer calories than you burn, which forces your body to turn to its fat storage (instead of carbs) for energy.
+Well, first, it’s absolutely IMPERATIVE that you start to reduce your calorie (food) intake.
+To burn fat, you gotta consume fewer calories than you burn, which forces your body to turn to its fat storage (instead of carbs) for energy.
 To kick the shredding process off, lower your current calorie intake by at least 500 calories per day.
 This should ensure a steady rate of fat loss of around 1 pound per week.
-Now remember, a diet consisting of 500 calories less than your normal should be an ideal target point.
-If you undergo too severe of a calorie deficit you run the risk of burning off those hard earned muscles as well as fat.
+Now, remember a diet consisting of 500 calories less than your normal should be an ideal target point.
+If you cut your calories too low you run the risk of burning off those hard earned muscles as well as fat.
 If you’re losing more than 1 1/2 pounds each week, it’s likely you’re burning muscle too, not just fat.
 So keep that in mind.

 Talk to you soon!